hello-fri-end/Huffman-Compression/README.md

 # Huffman Compression

-The program demonstrates the use of Huffman Compression to send compressed files across a socket program in C.
+The program demonstrates the use of Huffman Compression to send compressed files across a socket program in Python.

 ## What is Huffman Compression?